For comprehensive details of the maternity leave scheme, refer to Chapter Two of circular 54/2019, published 1 September 2019.

 Stillbirth or miscarriage

-If a teacher has a stillbirth or miscarriage any time after the twenty-fourth week of her pregnancy, she will still be entitled to 26 weeks of paid maternity leave (followed by up to sixteen weeks of unpaid maternity leave).
+If a teacher has a stillbirth or miscarriage any time after the twenty-fourth week of her pregnancy, or where her child has a birth weight of at least 500 grammes, she will still be entitled to 26 weeks of paid maternity leave (followed by up to sixteen weeks of unpaid maternity leave).

 She will still apply to the Department of Social Protection for her Maternity Benefit following a stillbirth.
 In these circumstances, the teacher should send a letter from her doctor with the Maternity Benefit application form, the MB1/2, confirming the expected date of birth, the actual date of birth and the number of weeks of pregnancy.